syaliny/Inhibitor-paper-2020/README.md

 # Inhibitor-paper-2020
 R code for figures in inhibitor paper

-The R code which generates the figures have been broken down into 6 sections.Each section has a code for prokaryotic and eukaryotic community.
+The R code which generates the figures have been broken down into 6 sections.Each section has a code for prokaryotic and fungal community.

 a) Section 1